Noam (political party): History

-Ideological positions
+Political and religious positions

-Noam argues that public sector entities, including the Ministry of Education and the IDF, have been infiltrated by what their 2019 platform refers to as "Radical Liberal agendas", "LGBT and Reform organizations", and "Foreign entities ... promoting a liberal and feminist worldview".
-The party additionally supports stricter restrictions during the Sabbath and granting more authority to the Chief Rabbinate of Israel, with Maoz stating in 2022 that Noam will "... introduce a fourth branch of government, the Chief Rabbinate".
+Noam argues that public sector entities, including the Ministry of Education and the IDF, have been infiltrated by what their 2019 platform refers to as "radical liberal agendas", "LGBT and Reform organizations", and "foreign entities ... promoting a liberal and feminist worldview".
+The party advocates for what it terms "traditional family values", opposes abortion rights, same-sex marriage, and LGBT rights, and additionally supports stricter restrictions during the Sabbath and granting more authority to the Chief Rabbinate of Israel, with Maoz stating in 2022 that Noam will "... introduce a fourth branch of government, the Chief Rabbinate".

-Controversy
+Controversies

 The party released a video under the comment: "An entire country is going through conversion therapy.
 The time has come to stop it."
-In the video, a mother, father, and son go to vote on election day in September, and the family is bombarded with LGBT and Reform imagery.
+In the video, a mother, father, and son go to vote on election day in September 2019, and the family is bombarded with LGBT and Reform imagery.
 Once they reach the voting booth, the mother writes on her voting slip, "Let my son marry a woman", while the father writes, "Let my grandson be Jewish".
 The video was removed by YouTube for violating its terms of use.

 In 2022, Ynet reported that Noam was keeping a list of women advising the Gender Affairs Advisor to the Chief of Staff, as well as LGBT educators and members of the press.
 The lists drew criticism from public figures and politicians, including then-Prime Minister Yair Lapid.